fido-device-onboard/docs-fidoiot/docs/implementation-references/getting-started-guide.md

 </figure>
 <br>

-**During TO0, the FDO Owner identifies itself to Rendezvous Server, establishes the mapping of GUID to the Owner IP address.
+**During TO0, the FDO Owner identifies itself to Rendezvous Server and establishes the mapping between GUID and Owneraddress.
 TO0 ends with RV Server having an entry in a table that associates the Device GUID with the Owner Service’s rendezvous 'blob.'**

 ```
 curl -D - --digest -u apiUser:generated-password -XGET http://localhost:8039/api/v1/vouchers/0 -o voucher